-CHAPTER 2: BEHAVIORAL HEALTH SERVICESSECTION 2.2: RESIDENTIAL SERVICESPAGE(S) 28
+CHAPTER 2: BEHAVIORAL HEALTH SERVICESSECTION 2.2: RESIDENTIAL SERVICESPAGE(S) 27

-- Communication plan CMS requires facilities to develop and maintain an emergency preparedness communication plan that complies with both federal and state laws.
+- Risk assessment and emergency planning CMS requires facilities to perform a risk assessment that uses an "all-hazards" approach prior to establishing an emergency plan. - Communication plan CMS requires facilities to develop and maintain an emergency preparedness communication plan that complies with both federal and state laws.
 Patient care must be well coordinated within the facility, across healthcare providers, and with state and local public health departments and emergency management agencies and systems to protect patient health and safety in the event of a disaster. - Policies and procedures CMS requires that facilities develop and implement policies and procedures that comply with federal and state law, and that support the successful execution of the emergency plan and risks identified during the risk assessment process. - Training and testing CMS requires that facilities develop and maintain an emergency preparedness training and testing program that complies with federal and state law, and that is updated at least annually.